bitdefender/bddisasm/README.md

 In both cases the `bddisasm::bddisasm` and `bddisasm::bdshemu` targets will be provided.

 When used as a sub-project the `disasmtool`, `isagenerator`, and `install` targets are not available.

-#### Packaging

-`CPack` is used to generate packages.
-Simply run the `package` target to generate a package.
-By default, on Linux the package will be a `.deb` file, and on Windows a `.zip` file.
-This can be changed by setting `CPACK_GENERATOR` when configurin CMake.

 ### Using Make on Linux